 Operational defaults will be addressed in first instance through the activation of incident handling and, as applicable, crisis management arrangements.

-Unless an exclusion or suspension would contravene legislation implementing the Bank Recovery and Resolution Directive (BRRD) or equivalent third country legislation, a Participant can be prevented by the System Operator from continuing to participate in the system if certain events occur.
+A participant can be prevented by the System Operator from continuing to participate in the system if certain events occur.

 Events that may give rise to exclusion comprise in particular: